Get to know the colorful and crazy cast of the Nicktoon Kappa Mikey!

 - Big "NO!": Has one when he misses the last copy of a video game at the last second.

 - Breakout Character: In-universe, he becomes the most popular character among the Japanese Audience, which is why he was made into the main character of Lilymu.

-- Non-Standard Character Design - Mikey is drawn in an "American" cartoon style, with four fingers and black dots for eyes.
+- Non-Standard Character Design: Mikey is drawn in an "American" cartoon style, with four fingers, huge black outlines around all his shapes, and black dots for eyes.
+His Lilymu costume is even styled after an American superhero's with a cape, trunks and mask.
 Just about everyone else follows anime art conventions.
 This is taken further as Mikey is unable to perform typical anime visual gags like Super-Deformed shock."Showoffs."